![]() |

 This year seven seniors and nine juniors constituted the line-up of boys who had seen previous service.
 At the end positions were: Robert McMillian and Larry Elliott; tackles, Art Carder, Kenneth Jones, Harvey Arbaugh and Harold Holt; guards, Berk Stanley and Bill Crawford; center, Don Gregory; quarterbacks, Jim Miller and Dick Martin; halfbacks, Randy McMillan, Keith McDonald and David Petty and fullbacks, Max Moyer and Jim Millen.

-encountering their first football foe of the new season, was defeated by a
+Liberty, encountering their first football foe of the new season, was defeated

-larger North Kansas City team, on the Hornet field, by a margin of 24-0.
-The
+by a larger North Kansas City team, on the Hornet field, by a margin of 24-0.

-second quarter a Hornet halfback intercepted a stray pass and scampered 7 yards
+the second quarter a Hornet halfback intercepted a stray pass and scampered 7

-for the initial score.
-The Hornets, Pony Express Conference champions, went on
+yards for the initial score.
+The Hornets, Pony Express Conference champions,

-Hill was the first victim of the Bluejays by a score of 12-0.
-The Trojans were
+Park Hill was the first victim of the Bluejays by a score of 12-0.
+The Trojans

-pushed back repeatedly, but the Jays could only cash in on two chances, a five
+were pushed back repeatedly, but the Jays could only cash in on two chances, a

-yard pass from Randy McMillan to Keith McDonald in the 2nd period and a smash
+five yard pass from Randy McMillan to Keith McDonald in the 2nd period and a

-with Lexington, the Liberty attack could not hold up as the Minutemen drove to a
+Battling with Lexington, the Liberty attack could not hold up as the Minutemen

-13 to 6 victory.
-The tussle was fought to a standstill until late in the 3rd
+drove to a 13 to 6 victory.
+The tussle was fought to a standstill until late in

-quarter when Lexington moved goalward successfully on two consecutive marches.
+the 3rd quarter when Lexon moved goalward successfully on two consecutive

-Liberty then started running and passing steadily towards the last white stripe.
+marches.
+Liberty then started running and passing steadily towards the last

-The Bluejays went over on a 7 yard pass from Keith McDonald to Randy McMillan.
+white stripe.
+The Bluejays went over on a 7 yard pass from Keith McDonald to

 Liberty was a reverse play with George Thomas carrying around left end.